 The second public participation opportunity was an in-person Open House and Workshop /ImageRepository/Document?documentId=14341 to solicit feedback and new ideas for a vision of master plan area.
 Anyone that participated in the Phase 1 online survey or otherwise expressed interest was contacted via email with the details of the visioning meeting.
 The posters displayed at the meeting can be seen below.
 The topical-specific posters show the participants’ reactions to a variety of ideas.
 Green dots were ideas they liked, red dots were ideas they didn’t like, and each person was given one blue dot for their favorite idea.

-Phase 3 is for refining the vision, reviewing the Concept Plan showing the vision, and creating strategies to successfully implement the vision.
-The third public participation opportunity will be to evaluate the overall master plan.
+Phase 3 is for refining the vision, reviewing the Concept Plan showing the vision, goals, policies, and strategies to successfully implement the vision.
+The third public participation opportunity will take place on November 9, 2021 where you be able to evaluate the overall master plan.
 It will seek feedback on the more-refined vision and the strategies to get there.
 It will also be in-person with consultant and County staff facilitating discussions alongside graphics and posters with strategies.
-It will likely be held in August, if you have participated in this planning process and provided your email, you will be notified with more details as the details get determined.
-If you have not participated so far and would like to be added to the email list, or have any other questions on the study, please contact Carlton Johnson (email@example.com).
+If you have not participated so far and would like to be added to the email list, or have any other questions on the study, please contact Carlton Johnson (firstname.lastname@example.org).